 The Compensation Committee may also consult with outside, independent, compensation advisory firms, if deemed necessary.
-The Compensation Committee is comprised of Mr. Neuburger, Mr. Adnani and Ms. Patel.
-Mr. Neuburger and Ms. Patel are considered independent pursuant to NI 52-110 and Nasdaq Listing Rules.
-Mr. Adnani is not independent by virtue of his involvement with UEC as its Chief Executive Officer.
-Mr. Neuburger is the Chair of the Compensation Committee.
+The Compensation Committee is comprised of Ms. Patel, Mr. Gregson and Mr. Griffith.
+Each member of the Compensation Committee is considered independent pursuant to NI 52-110 and Nasdaq Listing Rules.
+Ms. Patel is the Chair of the Compensation Committee.